 Most organizations maintain a risk register; however, a clear definition of risk is often missing.
 “Risk” is used as an umbrella term to capture anything adverse that impacts the business.
 And when everything is a risk, nothing is a risk.
 Remember, if the event occurred, it’s not a risk.
 It’s a vulnerability or weakness that needs remediating.

-The ROAR platform connects risks to relevant threats, vulnerabilities and control implementations.
+ZenGRC connects risks to relevant threats, vulnerabilities and control implementations.
 As threats change or vulnerabilities are added, the relevant risks automatically increase.
 And as evidence is collected and control implementations are marked as effective, risk automatically reduces.
-With ROAR able to produce an always-on risk score, Regina was free to focus on more valuable activities.
+With ZenGRC able to produce an always-on risk score, Regina was free to focus on more valuable activities.

 Unified View of Risk